 Are apartments with exposed beams worth more in Paris?

 Yes, character features (exposed beams, stone walls, period fireplaces, terracotta tiles) add a premium of 5 to 15% compared to an equivalent property without character.
-This premium is particularly pronounced in historic neighborhoods such as the Marais, Saint-Germain and Ile Saint-Louis.
+This premium is particularly pronounced in historic neighbourhoods such as the Marais, Saint-Germain and Ile Saint-Louis.

 Is the Marais still a good real estate investment in 2026?

-The Marais remains one of the most sought-after neighborhoods in Paris with a near-zero vacancy rate and steady appreciation.
+The Marais remains one of the most sought-after neighbourhoods in Paris with a near-zero vacancy rate and steady appreciation.
 Prices range between 11,000 and 14,000 euros/sqm in 2026.
 International demand supports prices, and furnished rental potential is high.